MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -TVShowsRating
-The TVShowsRating parameter species the maximum or most restrictive rating of television shows that are allowed on devices.
+The TVShowsRating parameter species the maximum or most restrictive rating of television shows that are allowed on supported devices.
 You specify the country/region rating system to use with the RegionRatings parameter.

 Valid values for the TVShowsRating parameter are:

 - AllowAll: All television shows are allowed, regardless of their rating.
 - DontAllow: No televisions shows are allowed, regardless of their rating.
-- $null (blank): The setting isn't configured.
-This is the default value.

 Australia